Interdisciplinary Seminars in Social Justice

 Led by Yesenia Barragan, ISGRJ Early Career Faculty Fellow, School of Arts and Science, Rutgers–New Brunswick; Nathan Jeremie-Brink, New Brunswick Theological Seminary, and Adam McNeil, School of Arts and Sciences, Rutgers–New Brunswick

-The Andrew W. Mellon Foundation has awarded a grant of $225,000 dollars to Rutgers–Newark to support a Sawyer Seminar on the Comparative Study of Cultures entitled "Natives and Nativists, Migrants and Immigrants in an American City."
+The Mellon Foundation has awarded a grant of $225,000 dollars to Rutgers–Newark to support a Sawyer Seminar on the Comparative Study of Cultures entitled "Natives and Nativists, Migrants and Immigrants in an American City."
 This seminar series will examine the past, present, and future of Newark in order to examine race, inequality, and immigration in the constantly changing immigrant cultures of America’s cities.

 Led by Belinda Edmondson, Kornel Chang, and Sean Mitchell, School of Arts and Sciences–Newark, Rutgers–Newark